 CAN (Controller Area Network) bus networks are widely used.
 They are found in vehicles, farm equipment, and in industrial environments.
 These networks allow for control and data acquisition.
-This module lets you interface your microncontroller (Arduino, Raspberry Pi, etc) with a device which has a CAN Bus Interface(like Cars, automobiles, industrial devices, etc).
-You may also use it to communicate between two micro controller over long distances.
+This module lets you interface your microcontroller (Arduino, Raspberry Pi, etc) with a device that has a CAN Bus Interface(like Cars, automobiles, industrial devices, etc).
+You may also use it to communicate between two microcontrollers over long distances.
 Depending on the application, they can be formed around a stringent set of standards (such as J1939) or in a ‘get it done’ approach suitable for an Arduino DIY project.

 This module lets your microcontroller communicate with any CAN Bus Device through an SPI Interface.
 This Module adopts CAN controller MCP2515, and TJA1050 high-speed CAN transceiver.
 Onboard independent key.
 Microchip MCP2515 independent CAN protocol controller, support CAN V2.0B regulation.
 The connection between MCP2515 and MCU is through SPI.